-Detailed in the classic book, At A Journal Workshop by Ira Progroff here are a few suggestions for keeping a daily log of the meaningful inner and outer events of your life.
+Detailed in the classic book, At A Journal Workshop by Ira Progroff, I offer you a few suggestions for keeping a daily log of the meaningful inner and outer movements of your life.

 "To follow the movement of our emotions allows us to retrace the formation of our lives from the inside.
 Thus you will begin to recognize how your day unfolded from within yourself."
-Ira Progoff.